 """)

-Here the axiomΒ [4]_ is identified by !
+Here the *axiom*\ [4]_ is identified by ``!``.

-With this small grammar we can only recognize a correct expression.
-We will see in the next sections how to read the actual expression and to compute its value.
+will see in the next sections how to read the actual expression and to

-Reading the input and returning values ββββββββββββββββββββββββββββββββββββββ
+Reading the input and returning values

 The input of the grammar is a string.
-To do something useful we need to read this string in order to transform it into an expected result.
+To do something useful we need to

 This string can be read by catching the return value of terminal